 — Amy Gray, Portland Art Museum

 "Lois Leveen had all the ingredients of a terrific presenter.
-The excerpts that she read from The Secrets of Mary Bowser made me want to be first in line to buy the book.
+The excerpts that she read made me want to be first in line to buy the book.
 Equally compelling were her insights into writing and ethnic identity.
 Museum audiences always appreciate opportunities to engage in new conversations about culture and identity, and Ms. Leveen did not disappoint."

 — Judith Margles, Oregon Jewish Museum